 It’s estimated that Clostridium difficile (C. diff) causes about 450,000 infections and 15,000 deaths each year.
 Recently, on Facebook, AJN’s question of the week asked about isolation precautions for patients with C. diff.
 Most readers could not provide the correct answer to the multiple choice question.

 In this month’s issue, “Six Things You Can Do Today to Prevent Hospital-Onset C. difficile Tomorrow” offers a quick update of the best ways to prevent C. diff infection and transmission in hospitalized patients.

 Author and infection prevention nurse Nancy O’Connor explores the finer points of key basics, including the importance of maintaining a high index of suspicion for cases, performing excellent hand hygiene, and cleaning all surfaces in a case patient’s room with a bleach solution.
 (And did you know that if the patient remains in the same room posttreatment, after symptoms have resolved, the room should be terminally cleaned to avoid reinfection?)

 Isolation precautions and C. diff.

 So, what about isolation precautions, which need to be started as soon as C. diff is suspected?
 Most respondents to our Facebook question thought that standard precautions were sufficient until a C. diff diagnosis was confirmed.
 But if this “rule-out” patient with diarrhea is positive, does s/he begin to shed C. diff only after the infection has been diagnosed?
-Of course not.
-A […]
+Of course […]